radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

 # Top-level build

-In most cases, you should apply `typesafe-convention` to either included build or `buildSrc`, because that's where convention plugins are typically stored and the included build will "inherit" version catalogs from the main build.
+In most cases, you should apply `typesafe-conventions` to either included build or `buildSrc`, because that's where convention plugins are typically stored and the included build will "inherit" version catalogs from the main build.